 The Peter A. Allard School of Law (30 minutes)

-The Peter A. Allard School of Law is home to both UBC’s law school and the Law Library.
+The Peter A. Allard School of Law is home to both the Law School and the Law Library at UBC.
 Opened in 2011, the building is designed to be adaptable to the needs of law students through flexible spaces such as the transformable main atrium while also incorporating sustainable design features such as geothermal heating and cooling as well as energy-efficient displacement air ventilation.

 Have a custom tour in mind?